 Firstly it will let you know whether he or she has understood your given specifications or not.
 If not you shall elaborate it more.
 Also, if the specifications are clear to your model he could contribute some very creative results.

 Non the less if you didn’t get any amusing shots from the model, you can always stick to what you were accepted in the first place make sure you have captured them right.

 5. Use the right camera and lens

 No craftsman would ever blame the tool that he is using.
 Hence, nor should you.
 There is no camera that can be quoted as the best Portrait Photography camera.
 To start with you could use a decent DSLR.

 Any further result will depend on how you use your camera.
 We recommend you to keep the quality and detail of the image as high as possible.
-Also, make sure the image is not at all grainy, and white balance is set according to the scenario you are.
+Also, make sure the image is not at all grainy, and the white balance is set according to the scenario you are in.